-- Harsher in Hindsight: Blowing up drug dealers might sound fine, but real world police and government attitudes towards drug dealers was actually a bit lax overall, until the 1996 murder of Veronica Guerin in Ireland not only pushed the Irish government to fight drug cartels harder, but other world governments as well.
+On one hand, the game's portrayal of drug dealers might sound extreme, but real world police and government attitudes towards drug dealers at the time actually a bit lax overall.
+The 1996 murder of Veronica Guerin, an Irish journalist investigating a drug gang in Dublin (ironically, two days before she was to give a presentation on journalists facing threats to their lives), not only pushed the Irish government to fight drug cartels harder, but other world governments as well.